rssh/dotty-cps-async/docs/BasicUsage.rst

   // https://mvnrepository.com/artifact/com.github.rssh/dotty-cps-async
   libraryDependencies += "com.github.rssh" %% "dotty-cps-async" % "0.9.22"

-From '0.9.22' on scala '3.5.0' or later,  we can use `await` as extension method:
+From '0.9.22' we can use `await` as extension method:

  .. code-block:: scala